Top 10 Treatments proven to Fight COVID-19 (June 2022)

 The use of ivermectin for COVID-19 has been controversial and slapped with 'misinformation' labels for the past 2 years.
 Ivermectin is a medication widely used in low- and middle-income countries to treat parasitic worm infections in adults and children.
 It’s been used for decades for this purpose by over 3.7 billion people, and is considered safe and effective.
 It has an increasing list of indications due to its antiviral and anti-inflammatory properties, and is included on the WHO’s Model List of Essential Medicines.

-Based on the treatment league table above, it's also obvious why ivermectin is selected in our top 10 list.
+Based on the above references, it's also obvious why ivermectin is selected in our top 10 list.

 Concerns and Cautions: